Zerfette/nx-sudoku-multiframework/README.md

 ## 🎉 P5 Confetti Magic

 This Nx monorepo adds a touch of celebratory flair with an integrated P5 sketch function for drawing dynamic confetti explosions!
 Nestled within `packages/confetti`, this reusable function seamlessly integrates into any framework-specific application, using framework-specific mechanisms (e.g., custom components, hooks).

+## ❄️ Nix Flake Support
+This repo includes a Nix flake for a reproducible dev environment — no global installs needed.

+Includes:

+ - Node.js 22

+ - lolcat (for a fun welcome)

+ - Custom prompt + ASCII banner

+🔧 Usage

+1. Install Nix and enable flakes

+2. Run `nix develop`

 ## 🛠️ Start Development Server